Joshuaalbert/joshuaalbert.github.io/aboutme.md

 #### Referee activities

-In addition to my own publication activities, I also regularly voluntarily referee radio interferometry articles for the journals I publish in.
+In addition to my own publication activities, I also voluntarily referee radio interferometry articles for the journals I publish in.
+I support radically changing the publication and peer-review system, which is [broken](https://www.youtube.com/watch?v=DEh1GR0t29k) and [taking advantage of academics](https://www.youtube.com/watch?v=8F9gzQz1Pms).